-- 1. Touch Control Control, then Control > Diagnostic/Service > Diagnostics > Compressor Circuit N (where N is the circuit number) in the Category list.
+- 1. Touch then be a biagnostic/Service > Diagnostics > Compressor Circuit N (where N is the circuit number) in the Category list.
 The COMPRESSOR CIRCUIT panel displays. - 2.
-Refer to Diagnosing Compressor Circuit Issues above , for descriptions of diagnostic options.
+Refer to Diagnosing Compressor Circuit Issues above, for descriptions of diagnostic options.

-NOTE: Depending on the type of thermal management unit, included components, and control settings of your system, all of the options listed may not be available on your iCOMTM CoolPhase CDU display.
+NOTE: Depending on the type of thermal management unit, included components, and control settings of your system, all of the options listed may not be available on your iCOMTM display.